By Hank Edson

 From this perspective, what matters most is not whether we win the presidency for the next four years, but whether we begin at once building the movement and culture of ecological egalitarianism.
-In 2016, the conduct of the Democratic Party in nominating Hillary Clinton, despite her unprecedented use of Super PAC funding in contradiction of the opinion of nearly 80% of voters that Citizens United should be overturned, and despite the evidence that came to light that the primaries had been rigged in her favor by the DNC, the leader of which had to step down and was immediately hired by Clinton herself, and despite the fact that now it appears the DNC may have manufactured false evidence of a Russian hack to distract the public from the fact that it had rigged the primaries, was clearly not just behavior that neglected to begin advancing a desperately needed ecological egalitarian culture; it was in fact a campaign that was toxic to and destructive of such a culture.
+In 2016, the conduct of the Democratic Party in nominating Hillary Clinton, despite her unprecedented use of Super PAC funding in contradiction of the opinion of nearly 80% of voters that Citizens United should be overturned, and despite the evidence that came to light that the primaries had been rigged in her favor by the DNC, the leader of which had to step down and was immediately hired by Clinton herself, was clearly not just behavior that neglected to begin advancing a desperately needed ecological egalitarian culture; it was in fact a campaign that was toxic to and destructive of such a culture.
 This behavior was, in short, conduct indicating a mental disorder, perhaps not as virulent as the one driving Trump’s election, but a problem all the same.

 We want so badly for problems like white supremacy to just go away.
 That is, we want to distance ourselves from such problems.
 We say, “I’m not the problem.
 They are.
 I condemn them.”
 But this strategy does not make the problem go away; it just helps us avoid taking responsibility for our part in the crisis.
 If voters on the political left are really, deeply disturbed by the white supremacy on view during this last week or so, my hypothesis is that the single most important thing we all can all do to eradicate it is, first, commit ourselves to never again engaging in “lesser evil” voting and, second, begin insisting that the politicians and parties we support actually advance a positive vision of ecological egalitarianism, as any good positive psychologist would, as any good ecologist would.